7. Description of Lawful Basis for Processing

 Step 2: The necessity of the processing is identified (necessity test).
 The processing must be necessary and proportionate to achieve your legitimate interest.

-• To assess if the processing is proportionate, you should consider the interference that the process will bring to their fundamental rights to privacy and data protection.
+- To assess if the processing is proportionate, you should consider the interference that the process will bring to their fundamental rights to privacy and data protection.
 To assess this interference, you need to consider the (1) scope (How many persons would be affected?), the (2) extent (What type of data would be processed?
-For how long?) and the (3) intrusiveness (Is data of a sensitive nature, of children or vulnerable people being processed?
+For how long?) the (3) intrusiveness (Is data of a sensitive nature, of children or vulnerable people being processed?
 Is surveillance involved?
 Would the process allow precise conclusions to be drawn about private lives of individuals?
-Is profiling or automated decision-making involved?) of the interference.
+Would data subjects have a reasonably expectation on the processing, or would they be suprised by it?
+Is profiling or automated decision-making involved?) of the interference, and if applicable, the (4) control that data subjects have on the processing (is it possible for data subjects to opt-in or opt-out?).
 The lower the interference on the privacy of data subjects, the more likely the processing is proportionate.

 You can refer to steps 1, 3 and 4 of the privacy scan in your explanation addressing the necessity of the process.